Attainable housing in West Parry Sound (MZO)

 The region desperately needs housing.
 Can we make the development green with net zero buildings?
 That would also contribute to long term affordability for residents.

-Ekramer asked almost 2 years ago
+Ekramer asked over 2 years ago

 Thank you for taking the time to participate in this important conversation.
 Seguin Township is committed to our “environment-first” principle and innovative ways to put this principle into action.
 We will explore green building and work with developers to ensure we are creating future-ready housing solutions that are attainable and as low-impact as possible.